Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

-where we have overloaded our notation by writing $\yi{\exarb}$ to denote the outcome of unit $i$ under exposure $\exarb \in \allexposures$.
-This class of estimands includes many commonly studied causal quantities, including total, direct and indirect treatment effects \citep{Hudgens2008Causal}.
-In the remainder of the paper, we write $\ate(\exa, \exb)$ simply as $\ate$ for notational convenience.
-Although we focus on estimands that are unweighted averages of contrasts of potential outcomes, the results generalize to causal estimands that are arbitrary linear functions of the potential outcomes.
+where we have overloaded the notation by writing $\yi{\exarb}$ to denote the outcome of unit $i$ under exposure $\exarb \in \allexposures$.
+Many commonly studied estimands, including total, direct and indirect treatment effects, are of this form \citep{Hudgens2008Causal}.
+The conventional average treatment effect under a no-interference assumption also takes this form.
+While experimenters almost exclusively consider estimands that are unweighted averages of contrasts of potential outcomes, all results in this paper generalize to estimands that are arbitrary linear functions of the potential outcomes.

-To recover the conventional no-interference setting, one uses the exposure mapping $\exmi{\zv} = \zi$, which gives a binary set of exposures, $\allexposures = \setb{0,1}$.
-The conventional average treatment effect is then produced by setting $\exa = 1$ and $\exb = 0$ in the contrast of the estimand.
-The investigation in this paper is therefore applicable to the conventional no-interference setting without modification.